pow123/Getting-Started-Git/_episodes/05-github.md

 If you have not created GitHub account, please go to [github.com](https://github.com) and do it now.

-Now we want to create repository that will be a remote copy of our local `SWC_spring2018` repository.
+Now we want to create repository that will be a remote copy of our local `TheDataShop` repository.
 ```
 #From your GitHub account:
 Click on 'new repository'
-Repository name: 'SWC_spring2018'
+Repository name: 'TheDataShop'
 Type: public
 Click on 'create repository'
 ```
-You have just created remote empty `SWC_spring2018` repository.
+You have just created remote empty `TheDataShop` repository.
 This repository has a specific identifier URL associated with it.
 As soon as the repository is created, GitHub displays a page with that URL and some information on how to configure your local repository:

 ![Creating a Repository on GitHub (Step 3)](../fig/github-create-repo-03.png)